Compulsive Creator, Illustrator, Fine Artist, Animator, Puppet-maker & great Appreciator of the beauty in the world.

 At the age of twelve, whilst playing PlayStation with my brother, a pivotal lightning bolt of inspiration struck me; the moment I suddenly knew I wanted to pursue a career as an artist.
 My brother was showing me a new game and as I watched the intro of this game I was absolutely mesmerised by the dance between the music and the motion of the characters, amazed by the detail of each individual strand of hair moving.
 The game was Tekken 2 and I knew then that I wanted to get into 3D animation.
 At least that’s what I thought at the time.

-After graduating a good many things happened, which lead me to fulfill my dream of going to India to visit the Taj Mahal and ride on an elephant.
+After graduating a good many things happened, which lead me to fulfill my dream of going to India to visit the Taj Mahal and ride an elephant.
 It was one of the happiest days of my life.
-My family at this point had spread out all over the world, my father and brother moved to Houston, Texas when I was in my teens and my sister married an Australian and settled on the Gold Coast, Queensland.
-After University I saved up to go visit them and decided to stop in India on the way, then I thought why not stop off in many places along the way, so I ended up travelling first to India, then to Singapore, catching the train through Malaysia to Thailand, with a brief, yet astounding visit to Cambodia, where I visited the second most beautiful place I’ve ever seen, Angkor Wat.
+My family at this point had spread out all over the world.
+My father and brother moved to Houston, Texas when I was in my teens and my sister married an Australian and settled in Queensland, Australia.
+After University I saved up to go visit them and decided to stop in India on the way.
+Then I thought, ‘why not stop off in many places along the way’, so I ended up travelling first to India, then to Singapore, catching the train through Malaysia to Thailand, with a brief, yet astounding visit to Cambodia, where I visited the second most beautiful place I’ve ever seen, Angkor Wat.
 I then spent a brief, yet festive time in Hong Kong pre-Christmas.
 I eventually got to Australia just in time to spend Christmas with my sister, and absolutely loved Australia.
 After a few months there I raced through New Zealand from top to bottom in a month, remembering a blur of waterfalls then zoomed off to America, where I leisurely took the train up the coast from LA to Seattle soaking in the art and its people.
 I finally got to Houston to spend some time with my father and brother, but my heart was set on returning to Australia, to bask in the glory of its vast natural wonders and sunshine.

 After completing my round-the-world trip, I moved to Brisbane, Australia and for the first time I felt like a professional artist.
 I was commissioned to do an album cover for a musician, had the chance to paint my first mural in a cafe and got a job as an animator for The Really Quite Good Ideas Company.
 However, all good things must come to an end, thus my Visa ran out with no way of renewing it.
 So I jumped over the water to give New Zealand more time.
 I loved the artistic energy of Wellington, where I met my partner, and eventually became a Permanent Resident.

 All of these insights into different cultures, architecture, modes of transportation and ways of living shape my artistic language and thought patterns.
 Through growing up in two different cultures I have a huge interest in human psychology and how little mannerisms and gestures can portray our language visually.
-I have also seen the great wonders of nature on my travels and believe there is no greater artist than nature itself.
+And also how personality traits and fate can change dramatically depending on where you live.
+I have also seen the great wonders of nature on my travels and believe that there is no greater artist than nature itself.
 And inspired by that first study of the Taj Mahal I have always been fascinated by the grandiosity of intricate architecture.

 My journey as an artist has taken shape in many forms, since living in New Zealand as I have explored the difference between the skills I can do and skills I like to do.
 When I first came here, my partner, who was at The Learning Connection at the time, inspired me to paint wild and spontaneously, breaking the constraints I had been carrying since University.
 It was liberating and has shaped and stretched my painting abilities and reawakened the fun in art-making.